Alextopher/mahoney-best/content/robotics/commands.md

 ![kCancelIncoming](/static/img/gantt-3.png)

+> Notice how we lost E and C.

 #### Miscellaneous Notes

 Commands requiring multiple subsystems are allowed, and encouraged!
 Commands F and G in the above charts are examples.

-A Commands can safely require 0 subsystems. `Commands.waitSeconds(double t)` is a common example of a command that doesn't require any subsystems.
+A command can safely require 0 subsystems. `Commands.waitSeconds(double t)` is a common example of a command that doesn't require any subsystems.

 ### Lifecycle of a `Command`